University of Northern British Columbia Apply Today

 The Special Education specialization prepares students to provide professional services and leadership in Special Education and educational programs offered in schools and other educational institutions.
 The part-time program includes an integrated core of required courses, elective courses, and thesis, project portfolio, or comprehensive examination routes.

 This Special Education specialization is delivered online in its entirety.
 It requires a minimum of 31 graduate credit hours for completion, with an option to take up to 10 additional elective credit hours within the degree route.
-The Special Education specialization requires students to complete five (5) required courses, and a sufficient number of elective courses to meet the minimum 31 credit hour graduation requirement including the comprehensive examination (3 credit hours), project (6 credit hours), or thesis (9 credit hours) routes.
-The normal completion rate for full-time students is between two and four years and between three and six years for part-time students.
-We are planning a fourth route, portfolio (3 credits), but will not do so until the Teacher Qualification Services changes the ranking from 5+ to 6 as we cannot, in all good conscience, offer an equally-rigorous route for a lower pay increment for teachers.
+The Special Education specialization requires students to complete five (5) required courses, and a sufficient number of elective courses to meet the minimum 31 credit hour graduation requirement including the comprehensive examination (3 credit hours), portfolio (3 credit hours), project (6 credit hours), or thesis (9 credit hours) routes.
+The degree can be taken through a part-time status, which often leads to four years to complete or a full-time status, which often takes students a minimum of two years to complete.

 Leading for Learning Certificate